 ESPN+ is a standalone sports streaming service with live sports, original programming, and documentaries all its own.
 It lives inside the ESPN app, which also has programming from their cable channels and website.

 But if you want to watch ESPN+ content on your TV, you'll need to understand how to navigate to that special content.
-The ESPN app is available on Apple TV, Android TV, Fire TV, and the Roku platforms, but the navigation is largely the same on every one of them.
+The ESPN app is available on Apple TV, Android TV, Fire TV, Xbox, the Roku platforms, and in web browsers, too, but the navigation is largely the same on every one of them.